adamtorres/importing-tutorial/readme.md

 >>> help('modules')
 ```

 Note that the term is in quotes.
-Python does not care about single or double quotes most of the time so long as there are quotes.
+For strings, Python does not care about single or double quotes most of the time so long as there are quotes.
 Google "style guide" for reasons other people care.
 The 'topics' listing is nice as it somewhat covers the goal of this doc under "IMPORTING" and "NAMESPACES".

 ----